-It enable the Buyers to access global information about variety of products in the market The price of product bought through e- commerce is lower than the conventional shop.
+It enable the Buyers to access global

-Individuals could sell their used products through e - commerce mode with relative ease.

-- (i) Franchise relationship is based on an agreement which lays down terms and conditions of this relationship. - (ii) The term of franchise may be for 5 years or more.
-The franchise agreement may be renewed with the mutual consent of the parties. - (iii) The franchisee gives an undertaking not to carry any other competing business during the term of the franchise; and the franchiser gives an undertaking not to terminate the franchise agreement before its expiry except under situations which may justify the termination of the franchise agreement. - (iv) The franchisee agrees to pay specified royalty to the franchiser, as per terms of the franchise agreement. - (v) Franchise means selling the same product and maintaining a similar type of shop decor (i.e. style of interior decoration) for which franchiser provides assistance to franchisee in organising, merchandising and management.
+(i) Franchise relationship is based on an agreement which lays down terms and conditions of this relationship.

+(ii) The term of franchise may be for 5 years or more.
+The franchise agreement may be renewed with the mutual consent of the parties.

+(iii) The franchisee gives an undertaking not to carry any other competing business during the term of the franchise; and the franchiser gives an undertaking not to terminate the franchise agreement before its expiry except under situations which may justify the termination of the franchise agreement.

+(iv) The franchisee agrees to pay specified royalty to the franchiser, as per terms of the franchise agreement.

+(v) Franchise means selling the same product and maintaining a similar type of shop decor (i.e. style of interior decoration) for which franchiser provides assistance to franchisee in organising, merchandising and management.